June 26, 2022 Bulletin

 SANCTUARY CANDLES:

 The Sanctuary candles will be lit for the entire week for your intention.
-For the week of March 20-26, the left sanctuary candle is in memory of + Mike Hrusovsky from Marilyn Davis.
+For the week of June 19-25 the left sanctuary candle is in memory of +Edward Vrabel from the Graneto & Vrabel families.
 There is no request for the right sanctuary candle.

 LITURGICAL SCHEDULE